 Chapter 8: Random Encounters

-Jessie blew a strand of hair away from her face as she prepared an improvised explosive to use on a collapsed wall blocking their way out.
+Jessie blew a strand of hair away from her face as she cobbled together an explosive to use on the collapsed wall blocking their way out.
 The force of the explosion from Reactor #1 caused the facades of the unused emergency exit to crumble around TORNADO.
 Some portions had already caved in, causing the group to sidle around or crawl underneath the rubble.

 Bark and the other two members of the team sat in silence as she worked, their faces contorted in a myriad of emotions.
 Behind them, Tails leaned on a wall, his face the picture of a mercenary – cold, stoic and calm.